-The term vitamin E encompasses 8 compounds, four tocopherols, and 4 tocotrienols, which occur naturally in foods of plant origin.
-Tocopherol is the main and most abundant form of vitamin E and can be alpha-tocopherol, beta-tocopherol, gamma-tocopherol, and delta-tocopherol.
-The gamma-tocopherol form is the most consumed among American populations, while the alpha-tocopherol form is the most consumed among Europeans.
+The term vitamin E encompasses 8 compounds, four tocopherols and 4 tocotrienols, which occur naturally in foods of plant origin.
+Tocopherol is the main and most abundant form of vitamin E and can be alpha-tocopherol, beta-tocopherol, gamma-tocopherol and delta-tocopherol.

-Among the most common causes that can lead to vitamin E deficiency is impaired absorption of fatty acids involved in vitamin E metabolism, mutations in the tocopherol transfer protein, patients with cystic fibrosis (a lung disorder that can also affect biliary secretion), patients with intestinal and/or liver syndromes or diseases such as cholestasis or primary biliary cirrhosis, and those with some inherited monogenic diseases directly or indirectly related to vitamin E, such as abetalipoproteinemia (a digestive disorder characterized by malabsorption of fats).
+Among the most common causes of vitamin E deficiency are impaired absorption of fatty acids involved in vitamin E metabolism, mutations in the tocopherol transfer protein, patients with cystic fibrosis (a lung disorder that can also affect bile secretion), patients with cystic fibrosis (a lung disorder that can also affect biliary secretion), patients with a history of biliary secretion, and patients with a history of bile secretion.These include patients with cystic fibrosis (a lung disorder that can also affect biliary secretion), patients with intestinal and/or liver syndromes or diseases such as cholestasis or primary biliary cirrhosis, and those with certain inherited monogenic diseases directly or indirectly related to vitamin E, such as abetalipoproteinemia (a digestive disorder characterized by malabsorption of fats).